jordanpapaditsas/etch-a-sketch/README.md

 # Etch-A-Sketch
 ## Description
-Etch-a-Sketch App is a simple web-based application made in **RETRO** style, that allows users to draw and sketch using a virtual etch-a-sketch.
+Etch-a-Sketch App is a Web-based application made in **RETRO** style, that allows users to draw and sketch using a virtual etch-a-sketch.
 The app provides various features, including a color palette, a fill whole button, an erase button, a rainbow color button, a reset all button, and a darkening effect button.

 ## Live Preview
 **https://jordanpapaditsas.github.io/etch-a-sketch/**